 note: serves as a local anthem; as a territory of the United Kingdom, "God Save the Queen" is official (see United Kingdom)

-Bosnia and Herzegovina name: "Drzavna himna Bosne i Hercegovine" (The National Anthem of Bosnia and Herzegovina)
+name: "Drzavna himna Bosne i Hercegovine" (The National Anthem of Bosnia and Herzegovina)

 lyrics/music: Dusan SESTIC and Benjamin ISOVIC/Dusan SESTIC